 Research in the Clift Group

-Specifically, we are interested in the development of new organocatalytic reaction manifolds that will enable a variety of C−C bond forming events through inert bond functionalization.
-The successful pursuit of these goals is expected to deliver synthetic methods that will facilitate previously challenging or even impossible chemical transformations.
-In a broader context, this work will ultimately accelerate the construction of biologically relevant natural products and other medicinal agents by providing new means for the strategic disconnection of these valuable synthetic targets.
+Quinone-Promoted Amine Functionalization: The Clift group is interested in the development of novel reaction manifolds that enable a variety of C−C bond forming events through inert bond functionalization.
+Specifically, we employ quinones as catalysts and reagents to facitate the alpha-functionalization of amine substrates through C-H and C-C bond cleavage reactions.
+The successful development of such reactions has provided new synthetic methods that enable previously challenging chemical transformations.
+In a broader context, this work will ultimately accelerate the construction of biologically relevant natural products and other medicinal agents by providing new transforms for the strategic disconnection of these valuable synthetic targets and the late-stage functionalization of amine-containing substrates.